mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 Table: Source libraries used to compile and generate the BuildCross dataset. \label{table:buildcross-dataset-libraries}

 The toolchain configuration setup has some flaws, as some of the libraries have dependencies that are not compatible with the target architecture.
 This is especially true for libraries that are not actively maintained, and the manual labor of patching libraries for each architecture does not scale well for the high number of \acp{ISA}.
 The most common issue we encounter is the lack of libc intrinsic header file definitions for some of the targets.
 CMake can in some cases be used to disable some of the library features with missing dependencies, at the cost of in some cases reducing code size.
-We also compile most architectures with the linker flags `-Wl` and `--unresolved-symbols=ignore-all`, creating binaries that most likely would crash at runtime if the missing symbols were used.
+We also compile most architectures with the linker flag `-Wl,--unresolved-symbols=ignore-all`, creating binaries that most likely would crash at runtime if the missing symbols were used.
 Ignoring missing symbols and similar shortcuts still produces valid binaries that are useful for our dataset, as the goal is to create a dataset that is representative of the architectures and their features.
 Despite this, not all libraries can be compiled for all architectures in time for this thesis, which explains the discrepancies in the amount of data between the architectures.

 ### Gathering results

 The final stage of our pipeline involves extracting and labeling binary data from the compiled libraries.
 Using CMake's configuring, building, and installing features, we generate install folders containing compiled archive files (.a) for each target architecture.
 These archive files are collections of compiled binaries (object files) in \ac{ELF} format, providing functions and utilities other programs can link to.

-Using the GNU Binutils toolkit from our compiled toolchains, we employ the archiver (ar) to extract individual object files, objcopy to isolate code sections from these objects, and objdump to generate disassembly.
+Using the GNU Binutils toolkit from our compiled toolchains, we employ the _archiver_ (ar) to extract individual object files, _objcopy_ to isolate code sections from these objects, and _objdump_ to generate disassembly.
 This process yields our core dataset of compiled code sections across all target architectures.

 For dataset labeling, we extract the endianness and word size metadata directly from each architecture's \ac{ELF} headers.
 However, determining instruction width proved more challenging due to inconsistent online documentation for uncommon architectures.
 We establish a method of analyzing instruction patterns in the disassembly, using the hexadecimal mapping between instructions and assembly to infer the size of the instructions.
 The disassembly output is included in the dataset both for verification of our labeling and as an added utility for the use of BuildCross.